-- -l Produces a longer listing; the default listing format uses a tilde to denote the home directory. - -p Print the directory stack with one entry per line. - -v Print the directory stack with one entry per line, prefixing each entry with its index in the stack.
+- -c Clears the directory stack by deleting all of the entries. - -I Produces a listing using full pathnames; the default listing format uses a tilde to denote the home directory. - -p Print the directory stack with one entry per line. - -v Print the directory stack with one entry per line, prefixing each entry with its index in the stack. - +n Displays the nth entry counting from the left of the list shown by dirs when invoked without options, starting with zero. - -n Displays the nth entry counting from the right of the list shown by dirs when invoked without options, starting with zero.